Vida Blue | |

 |

-A six-time All-Star, Blue is the first of only five pitchers in major league history to start the All-Star Game for both the American League (1971) and the National League (1978); Roger Clemens, Randy Johnson, Roy Halladay, and Max Scherzer are the others.
-During his 17-year career, he pitched for the Oakland Athletics (1969–77), San Francisco Giants (1978–81; 1985–86), and Kansas City Royals (1982–83).[1]
+A six-time All-Star, Blue was the first of only five pitchers in major league history to start the All-Star Game for both the American League (1971) and the National League (1978); Roger Clemens, Randy Johnson, Roy Halladay, and Max Scherzer are the others.
+During his 17-year career, he pitched for the Oakland Athletics (1969–1977), San Francisco Giants (1978–1981; 1985–86), and Kansas City Royals (1982–83).[2]

 Early life

-Vida Blue was born and raised in Mansfield in DeSoto Parish in northwestern Louisiana.
-He was the oldest of six children born to Vida Blue, Sr, a laborer in a Mansfield iron foundry, and his wife Sallie.
-In high school, Blue pitched for the baseball team and quarterbacked the football team.
+Blue attended DeSoto High School in Mansfield.
+He pitched for the baseball team and quarterbacked the football team.
 In his senior year of football, he threw for 3,400 yards and completed 35 touchdown passes while rushing for 1,600 yards.
-In his senior year of baseball, Blue threw a no-hitter and also had a 21 strikeout game, in just seven innings pitched.[3]
-He received several offers to play college football, but after his father died suddenly, Blue signed a contract with the Oakland A's.[4]
+In his senior year of baseball, Blue threw a no-hitter with 21 strikeouts in just seven innings pitched.[5]

 Baseball career